treviller/AnnoncesAPI/README.md

 Endpoints
 =========

-This API provides two distinct resources : Annonces, and Categories.
+This API provides four distinct resources : Annonces, Villes, Categories and Photos.

 Annonces
 --------

 This is a list of all availables URL :

-- GET api/annonces 			-> Get a list of annonces
+- GET api/annonces 			-> Get a list of adverts

-- GET api/annonces/{id}		-> Get a specific annonce
+- GET api/annonces/{id}		-> Get a specific advert

-- POST api/annonces			-> Post a new annonce
+- POST api/annonces			-> Post a new advert

-- PUT api/annonces/{id} 	-> Edit an existing annonce
+- PUT api/annonces/{id} 	-> Edit an existing advert

-- DELETE api/annonces/{id}  -> Delete an existing annonce
+- DELETE api/annonces/{id}  -> Delete an existing advert

 ### GET api/annonces

-Get a list of annonces by category and/or city.
+Get a list of adverts by category and/or city.

-Results are paginated : return a maximum of 10 annonces.
+Results are paginated : return a maximum of 10 adverts.

 ####Parameters

+URL parameters:
 city			Search criteria
 category		Search criteria
 page			Requested page

 ### GET api/annonces/{id}

-Get a specific annonce by its unique id.
+Get a specific advert by its unique id.

 ####Parameters

+URL parameters :
-id		unique id of an annonce.
+id		unique id of an advert.

 ### POST api/annonces

-Post a new annonce.
+Post a new advert.
+You must specify a category by its name or its id and it's the same for the city.
+If id and name are specified, only id will be used.
+If successfully executed, will return this advert will its associated id.

 ####Parameters

+POST parameters :
-title
+title			Title of the advert
-content
-prix
-category
-city
-photos
+content			Content of this advert prix			Price (optional) category		Name of the category id_category		Id of the category city			Name of the city id_city			Id of the city id_photo_1		Picture associated to this advert (optional) id_photo_2		Picture associated to this advert (optional) id_photo_3		Picture associated to this advert (optional)

 ### PUT /api/annonces/{id}

-Edit an existing annonce.
+Edit an existing advert.
+You must specify its id as url parameter.
+All others parameters will be send as JSON data.

 ####Parameters

-id
+URL parameters :
+id				Id of an existing advert

+JSON parameters :
-title
+title			Title of this advert
-content
-prix
-category
-city
-photos
+content			Content of this advert prix			Price (optional) category		Name of the category id_category		Id of the category city			Name of the city id_city			Id of the city id_photo_1		Picture associated to this advert (optional) id_photo_2		Picture associated to this advert (optional) id_photo_3		Picture associated to this advert (optional)

 ### DELETE api/annonces/{id}

-Delete an existing annonce.
+Delete an existing advert.

 ####Parameters

+URL parameters:
-id		unique id of an annonce.
+id				Unique id of an advert.

 Categories